 A professional actor, teacher, acting coach, and theatrical dialect coach - working principally in the Philadelphia area.

-I am currently in the cast of Oscar Wilde's play "A Woman of No Importance" at the Walnut Street Theatre.
-I am acting as the production's Dialect Coach, as well - although I must say most of the cast do just fine on their own!
+At the beginning of 2020, I was in the cast of Oscar Wilde's play "A Woman of No Importance", playing Archdeacon Daubeny, at the Walnut Street Theatre.
+I was the production's Dialect Coach, as well.

 I continue to teach Theater History to undergraduates at the Ira Brind School of the University of the Arts, and also at the Theater Department of Temple University.